 9.4.2.1 Actions at the IMS AS

-If the IMS AS does not receive a response to a data channel resource reservation/update request, the IMS shall:
+If the IMS AS does not receive a response to a bootstrap data channel resource reservation/update request, the IMS AS shall:

-- remove the data channel SDP media description from the SDP offer for the INVITE/re-INVITE request;
+- remove the data channel media description from the SDP offer for the INVITE/re-INVITE request; and

-- continue the ongoing session procedure; and

-- set the port number of the “m=” lines for data channel as zero in the SDP answer of the response to the INVITE/re-INVITE request.
+- set the port number of the "m=" lines for data channel as zero in the SDP answer of the response to the INVITE/re-INVITE request.

+If the IMS AS does not receive a response to an application data channel resource reservation/update request, the IMS AS shall:

+- remove from the SDP offer for the re-INVITE request:

+1) the "a=dcmap" line associated to this requested application data channel; or

+2) the data channel media description containing this requested application data channel if no other "a=dcmap" attribute line existed in this media description; and

+- set the port number of the "m=" lines for the data channel media description containing this requested application data channel as zero in the SDP answer of the response to the re-INVITE request in the case 2).

 9.4.3 Insufficient data channel resource